Buses and Trains

 There’s an extensive network of on-road and off-road routes for cyclists and mountain bikers in the Brecon Beacons National Park.
 You can bring your bike to our Park by train (you may need to reserve in advance, though, so it’s best to check) or by the B1 or B4 Bike Bus from South Wales.

-Our regular local bus services don’t carry bikes, but our specialist activity companies and transport providers do.
-For details, see our page on taxis and baggage transfer services.
+Our regular local bus services don’t carry bikes, but specialist activity companies and transport providers do.

 It’s also easy to hire a bike when you get here.
 To find out more, visit our cycling section.

 If you’d like to travel around our Park by car, consider hiring an electric car while you’re here.

 The Eco Travel Network (www.ecotravelnetwork.co.uk) hires out a fleet of eco-friendly Renault Twizy electric cars through a small selection of tourist businesses in our park.
 The cost is £45 per day, with reduced rates for longer rental periods.

 ETN has also helped create a network of pay-as-you-go charging points at local attractions, activity centres, accommodation and places to eat and drink all over our Park, so that you can charge up over lunch, during an afternoon activity or overnight.